We cook chicken. We cook pork. We cook beef (okay, some of us more than others). So why do we eat raw fish? Is sushi really safe?

 The why is pretty simple: to many of us, raw fish tastes fantastic, and has a completely different than cooked fish.
 As for the safety of eating uncooked fish… well, that’s pretty simple, too.

-The reason why sushi fans don’t have to worry about getting sick from eating raw fish is simple: any fish served as sushi in the US must first be frozen.
-Specifically, for seven days at -4° F or for 15 hours at -31° F. This kills any parasites that could be contained within the fish.
+One big reason why sushi fans don’t have to worry about getting sick from eating raw fish is simple: The FDA says that any fish served as sushi in the US must first be frozen.
+Specifically, for seven days at -4 degrees F, or for 15 to 24 hours at -31 degrees F (depending on selling temperature).
+This kills any parasites that could be contained within the fish.

 Experts agree you’re far more at risk from e. coli or salmonella poisoning from undercooked beef and chicken, respectively, than you ever are from eating sushi.